The Thumb: Huron

-Huron County is located at the tip of the thumb.
+Huron County is located at the tip of the Thumb.
 The county is surrounded on three sides by water – Saginaw Bay and Lake Huron, and has over 90 mi of shoreline, from White Rock on Lake Huron to Sebewaing on Saginaw Bay, and more shoreline parks than any other county in the state.

 The county's economy relies on agriculture and ranks as one of the top agricultural counties in Michigan.
 Rich farmland inland produces beans, sugar beets and grain, including most of the world's supply of navy beans.
 Tourism is also important to Huron County with bay front and lakefront towns such as Sebewaing, Caseville, Port Austin, Port Hope, and Harbor Beach, attracting tourists from all over.
-Huron County borders the Saginaw Bay and Lake Huron.
+Huron County borders Saginaw Bay and Lake Huron.
 There are two state parks – Sleeper State Park and Port Crescent State Park.
 Three roadside parks – Jenks Park, Brown Park, and White Rock Park.
 Also, Huron County maintains nine county parks along the shoreline, which are Caseville Park, Lighthouse Park, Stafford Park, McGraw Park, Philp Park, Port Austin Bird Creek Park, Wagener Park, Oak Beach Park, and Sebewaing Park.

 The county seat is Bad Axe, located in the center of the county.